 Professional & ethical case analysis – 28% weighting

 A 1- hour test to be held in Week 10 as an in-class exam.
 It includes answering four questions on professional ethics within a specific timeframe and under specific examination conditions as per AUSIT's Code of Ethics.
 A supplementary ethics test is provided in Week 12 to those who fail the test in Week 10.
 The result of the exam will be used as evidence for determining eligibility for recommendation for NAATI Accreditation.

 Class participation – 12% weighting

 Students should actively engage in interaction in class activities (e.g. case studies) and cooperative sharing of materials and information.

-Choose a topic in the theoretical and professional area of translation and interpreting and write an academic paper of 3000 words in English.
+Choose a topic in the theoretical and professional area of translation and interpreting and write an academic essay of 3000 words in English.
 The format of the essay is available on MyUni/Assessment.
-The due date of the academic essay is around Week 13 (the exact time is to be announced).
+The due date of the academic essay is 5pm, 24th June, 2016.